Mykrobe-tools/mykrobe-atlas/README.md

 $ yarn test -t 'AnalyserLocalFile'
 ```

+Note the above two commands will generate different Jest snapshots.

 ## Further Reading

 Further information about the app can be found in the following files, located in the `/docs` directory: